DanceChat: Large Language Model-Guided Music-to-Dance Generation: Related Works

 \subsection{Large Language Models}

-Recent instruction-tuned LLMs, such as ChatGPT \cite{openai2023gpt4}, Claude \cite{anthropic2023claude}, LLaMA \cite{touvron2023llama}, and DeepSeek \cite{deepseek2024} have demonstrated strong capabilities in capturing contextual semantics, following user intent, and generalizing across domains.
+Recent instruction-tuned LLMs \cite{openai2023gpt4, anthropic2023claude, touvron2023llama, deepseek2024} have demonstrated strong capabilities in capturing contextual semantics, following user intent, and generalizing across domains.
 Inspired by these advancements, researchers have begun exploring LLMs for non-linguistic tasks, including motion generation \cite{zhou2024avatargpt, ribeiro2024motiongpt}, where their ability to model temporal coherence and semantic structure enables fine-grained motion control.
 To effectively integrate LLMs into non-linguistic domains, prompt engineering has emerged as a key technique \cite{liu2021makes, liu2022design, oppenlaender2023taxonomy}.
 This involves crafting structured prompts that effectively communicate with models, directing the generation toward desired outcomes, and allowing users to control both the content and style of the outputs.
 In motion generation, prompt engineering enables models to translate high-level textual instructions into semantically coherent motion sequences, enhancing controllability and expressiveness \cite{motionagent}.
-Building upon these developments, our work introduces a novel approach that leverages LLM-generated textual choreography prompts to bridge the semantic gap between music and dance.
+Building upon these developments, our work introduces a novel approach that leverages LLM-generated textual choreography instructions to bridge the semantic gap between music and dance.